x-ji/hpylm-word-segmentation/README.md

 # HPYLM Word Segmentation

 There are three main foci of this project:
-- Evaluate the applicability and performance of the nested Pitman-Yor model for word segmentation, not only on non-space-separated languages, but also on other languages stripped of spaces.
+- Evaluate the applicability and performance of the nested Pitman-Yor model for word segmentation.
 - Evaluate the suitability of different styles of programming languages (Julia and Rust) for such a task.
 - Provide detailed documentation and comments for each module and function, so that others who are interested in Pitman-Yor model might find the implementations useful.